jchademwiri/jacob-chademwiri-official/docs/00 Index.md

 #### **Use This Language:**

-- "Let's solve this together"
+- "Let&apos;s solve this together"
 - "Here's what we can achieve"
 - "I understand your challenge"
 - "This is how it works"